danie1cohen/deployable_sql/README.md

 Running `deploy.py setup <usr> <db>` will create the folder structure you need.

 * functions
-* tables
+* jobs
 * permissions
 * stored_procedures
+* tables
+* views

-For each file in these folders, write your sql as a create statement.
+For each file in the tables, functions, and stored_proced, write your sql as a create statement.
 When syncing, the deploy script will drop the existing object and create the new one in its place, keeping code static and stable.

 * views

 For views, we made it even easier.
 Just write a select statement, and the script will convert it into a CREATE VIEW statement.

+* jobs

+Jobs are a little bit more involved.
+Instead of making you write the SQL that adds jobs, adds steps to the job, and adds schedules, you can define an object in yaml that is structured in such a way that the script will do the work.
+A quick way to do this is to invoke `deploy.py create_job <jobname>`.

+* permissions

-Once you are set up, run the grant_deployable.sql script manually to give your deployable_sql service the rights to read write and control your tables.
+Once you are set up, run the grant_deployable.sql script as a database admin manually to give your deployable_sql service the rights to read write and control your tables.
+We suggest that you do not use the deployer service to manage permissions automatically, but store the permissions as scripts and run them manually as needed.

 Then, you can start syncing away with `deploy.py sync -all`